-If your complaint is about the headteacher, you should raise your concern in writing with the chair of governors. sekmekci@beam.bardaglea.org.uk; alternatively, you can write a confidential letter and address it to Ms. Sevim Ekmekci (Chair of Governors) which should be left at the main school office.
+If your complaint is about the headteacher, you should raise your concern in writing with the chair of governors: CoG@beam.bardaglea.org.uk; alternatively, you can write a confidential letter and address it to the Chair of Governors) which should be left at the main school office.

 If your complaint is about a governor, you should raise your concern in writing with the clerk to the governing body.
-Sherron Alexander-Bedingfield
+The clerking service is Juniper Education: